layumi/reler-lab.github.io-2/_people/xiaolin_zhang.md

 <i class="fa fa-envelope-o"></i> `solli.zhang@gmail.com`

-Xiaolin Zhang is currently a third-year Ph.D. student at Centre for Artificial Intelligence, University of Technology, Sydney, under the supervision of Prof. Yi Yang.
+Xiaolin Zhang was a Ph.D. student at Centre for Artificial Intelligence, University of Technology, Sydney, under the supervision of Prof. Yi Yang.